Gravina in Puglia

-Gravina in Puglia (/it/; Gravéine /nap/; Silvium; Σιλούϊον) is a town and comune of the Metropolitan City of Bari, Apulia, southern Italy.
+Gravina in Puglia (/it/; Gravéine /nap/; Silvium; Σιλούϊον) is a town and comune (municipality) of the Metropolitan City of Bari, Apulia, southern Italy.

-The word gravina comes from the Latin grava or from the messapic graba, with the meaning of rock, shaft and erosion of bank river.
+The word gravina comes from the Latin grava or from the Messapic graba, with the meaning of 'rock', 'shaft' and 'erosion of bank river'.
 Other words that share the same root are grava, gravaglione and gravinelle.
-Alternatively, when the emperor Frederick II went to Gravina, because of the large extension of the lands and for the presence of wheat, he decided to give to it the motto Grana dat et vina., that is to say It offers wheat and wine..
+Alternatively, when the emperor Frederick II went to Gravina, because of the large extension of the lands and for the presence of wheat, he decided to give to it the motto Grana dat et vina, that is to say It offers wheat and wine.
 Gravina is the home of the Alta Murgia National Park.

+Gravina in Puglia is a member of Cittaslow.

 History

 Thanks to its strategic position, Gravina has a very ancient history.
 Its territory has been inhabited since the Paleolithic, due to the high presence of water and woods.
 The largest remains date back to the Neolithic.
 The oldest settlements have been identified in the districts of Botromagno, S.Paolo, Vagnari, S.Stefano and S.Staso (early Christian).
 The town has been known with the names Sidis (Σίδις), Sylbion (Σιλβìον), Sidio, Silvium, Petramagna or Botromagno (name of the hill where the ancient inhabited area has developed).
 An important find of a skeleton belonging to an Asiatic man in the Vagnari necropolis testifies the existence of relations between the town of Gravina and the Far East already in 200 BCE.

 Part of the Magna Graecia region, the town was colonized by the Greeks and became a polis with the right to mint its own coinage.
 Diodorus notes it as an Apulian town, which was wrested from the Samnites by the Romans during the 3rd Samnite War (305 or 306 BCE).
 It was a town in the interior of Apulia.
 It is noticed by Strabo as the frontier town of the Peucetii, and its name is noticed by Pliny among the municipal towns of Apulia.
 The Via Appia, which linked Rome to Brindisi, passed through Gravina.
 The Itineraries place it 20 mi from Venusia, on the branch of the Appian Way which led direct to Tarentum.